bvhest/Signify-TenderText-migration/LisaTendertextMigration_US.md

  # the product attributes cannot be automatically migrated unless a mapping is made between the values available in LISA TT and the values available in the STEP LOV for the STEP Tendertext attributes.

 h3.
 Changes
- # Map the file "" to commercial families and the CF BasicText  attribute,
+ # Map the file "LisaTT_introductionText_per_CF.csv" to commercial families and the CF BasicText  attribute,
- # Map the file "" to final products and the FP BasicText  attribute,
+ # Map the file "LisaTT_introductionText_per_FP.csv" to final products and the FP BasicText  attribute,
+ # Map the file "LisaTT_approbation_marks_per_CF.csv" to commercial families and the CF Approbation Mark attribute,
- # Map the file "" to final products and the FP Approbation Mark attribute,
+ # Map the file "LisaTT_approbation_marks_per_FP.csv" to final products and the FP Approbation Mark attribute,
  # Map the file "" to final products and the FP TT Attributes attribute,

 h2.
 Acceptance criteria